Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Davis, in seven matchups versus the Saints, has not run for a TD.
+- In seven games against the Saints Davis has not rushed for a touchdown.

 - Note: Davis' stats vs. Saints date back to 2016.